BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 ## Creating a new site

-You can simply fork the starter repository.
+You can fork the starter repository.
 It contains the finished work with Theme and custom posts.
-Creating a site with Hugo is quite simple, just follow the following steps.
+Creating a site with Hugo is quite simple, follow the following steps.

 * Create a new site with name Hugo101